visualjeff/Guber/README.md

 # Guber

-### Generates an Arrays records.
+### Generates an Arrays of records.
 Additionally, Guber can randomly inject duplicates and wholes (for sparce arrays) within the array it generates.
-Handy for testing.
 The heavy lifting takes place in lib/index.js.
-An example usage can be found in index.js.
-More examples can be found in test/index.js

 ## Pre-reqs
 ```